 यो न ददाति न भुङ्क्ते तस्य तृतिया गतिर्भवति |

 The above verse talks about the velocity of money in three phases—pleasure, donation, and annihilation.
-It says that if money is not used at right time or is given out as charity, it’s going to be destroyed.
+It says that if money isn’t used at the right time or is given out as charity, it’s going to be destroyed.

-Do you have money sitting in your savings account or even under your mattress?
-If so, you can put it to good use and accelerate your wealth and prosperity!
+Do you’ve money sitting in your savings account or even under your mattress?
+If so, you can put it to good use and accelerate your wealth and prosperity.